Amid accelerating vaccination pace, challenges remain

 Like concert tickets for the hottest show, landing an appointment was nearly impossible for many as open slots were snapped up in a matter of seconds.

 Fortunately, we have seen many improvements since that first rollout when the state’s signup lottery system crashed and plans were made then changed almost daily on how to vaccinate Minnesota’s seniors, teachers and child care workers.
 People had no idea if they were signed up or not, making for a crisis of confusion.
+We’ve never been here before but Minnesotans expected more in this difficult situation.
 Transparency and communication are essential in times like these.
 With 10 months to plan the rollout, it should not have been this difficult.

 More recently, however, Minnesotans can take pride in turning around our vaccine rollout.
 We are now among the top states in the nation when it comes to vaccine distribution and actual delivery into arms.